shravansb7040/freshersbatch-oct16/README.txt

-This project consists of signin,signup and javascript files.
+This project consists of signin,register and javascript files.
 This also consists of css files.